cloudfoundry-attic/cf-release/on-tls-certificates.md

 certificate management has become a complex aspect of the operator experience.
-To reduce confusion about how to generate and sign various certificates, we're providing this doc that hopes to give a step-by-step guide to generating these certificates, and to explain the relationship between certificates and their certificate authorities.
+To reduce confusion about how to generate and sign various certificates, we're providing this doc that hopes to explain the relationship between certificates and their certificate authorities, and to give a step-by-step guide to generating these certificates.

 ## Table of contents
-- Step-by-step guide
 - <a href='#cert-architecture'>An explanation of the certificate architecture</a>

-## Step-by-step guide to generating certificates
+- <a href='#guide'>Step-by-step guide</a>

 ## <a name='cert-architecture'></a> The Certificate Architecture
 In order for one component to trust that an SSL certificate is valid,